antoinemcgrath/users-specific_topical_retweeter/README.md

 # users-specific_topical_retweeter
 This script will fetch tweets from a list of specific twitter accounts and check to see if the tweet contains keywords that are of interest before retweeting.

+AS PROPOSED BY THE BRAIN OF Gennie https://github.com/gegebhart

 Running this script requires that you have a twitter account, Twitter API keys/access and a list of users to follow.
 For instructions on this view file Getting_Started.txt